 The FCC's EEO rules have been in effect for more than a decade, and they require broadcasters to file certain periodic reports with the Commission, including FCC Form 396 (the Broadcast EEO Program Report) at license renewal time and FCC Form 397 (the Broadcast MidTerm Report) at the midway point of the license term.
 More specifically, stations are required to file Form 397 at the midway point of their license term on the anniversary of the deadline for filing license renewal applications.
-For Virginia radio stations (commercial and non-commercial), the deadline for filing Form 397 is June 1, 2015.
-(Virginia television stations will be required to file Form 397 by June 1, 2016.)
+For Virginia television stations (commercial and non-commercial), the deadline for filing Form 397 is June 1, 2016.
+(Certain Virginia radio stations were required to file Form 397 by June 1, 2015.)
 Stations are required to file Form 397 even if their most recent license renewal application remains pending and has not yet been granted.

-FCC Form 397 is a relatively straightforward report that requires radio stations (1) to state whether they have eleven or more full-time employees, and, if they do (2) to attach a copy of the station's EEO Public File Reports for the previous two years.
+FCC Form 397 is a relatively straightforward report that requires television stations (1) to state whether they have five or more full-time employees, and, if they do (2) to attach a copy of the station's EEO Public File Reports for the previous two years (i.e., the reports from 2016 and 2015).
 Form 397 must be filed electronically on the Commission's website using the CDBS filing system-paper filings will not be accepted unless accompanied by an appropriate waiver request.

-Notably, only radio stations that are part of an "employment unit" having eleven or more full-time employees are required to file Form 397.
+Notably, only television stations that are part of an "employment unit" having five or more full-time employees are required to file Form 397.
 An "employment unit" is any group of commonly-owned or brokered stations located in the same market that share at least one employee.
 For purposes of the FCC's EEO rules, a "full-time" employee is one who works at least 30 hours per week.

-Radio stations with fewer than eleven full-time employees are not required to file Form 397 by June 1, 2015, but are permitted to do so voluntarily.
-The advantage to a radio station with fewer than eleven full-time employees choosing to voluntarily file Form 397 is that the FCC's EEO Staff will then know definitively that a station employment unit has fewer than eleven full-time employees.
-When a station employment unit with fewer than eleven full-time employees elects not to file Form 397 voluntarily, it may cause the FCC's EEO Staff to mistakenly believe that the station has failed to comply with a required EEO filing (because the FCC's EEO Staff would have no basis for knowing how many full-time employees there are a the station employment unit).
-Because there is no FCC filing fee associated with Form 397, stations with fewer than eleven full-time employees may wish to consider making a voluntary filing.
+Television stations with fewer than five full-time employees are not required to file Form 397 by June 1, 2016, but are permitted to do so voluntarily.
+The advantage to a television station with fewer than five full-time employees choosing to voluntarily file Form 397 is that the FCC's EEO Staff will then know definitively that a station employment unit has fewer than five full-time employees.
+When a television station employment unit with fewer than five full-time employees elects not to file Form 397 voluntarily, it may cause the FCC's EEO Staff to mistakenly believe that the station has failed to comply with a required EEO filing (because the FCC's EEO Staff would have no basis for knowing how many full-time employees there are a the station employment unit).
+Because there is no FCC filing fee associated with Form 397, television stations with fewer than five full-time employees may wish to consider making a voluntary filing.